 “So they saved money by doing it themselves and now they’re going to have to pay so much more to try and take care of it.”
 Dr. Martin said.

 Some experts even warned that permanent disfigurement is a real possibility.

-Luckily for Tracie, her illegal filler were able to be removed slowly and along with radio frequency treatment, she’s now hoping to come back even stronger.
+Luckily for Tracie, her illegal filler was able to be removed slowly and along with radio frequency treatment, she’s now hoping to come back even stronger.

 Cosmetic procedures are not cheap and with 16 billion dollars spent last year in the USA alone, beauty doctors are now seeing some disturbing trends as more people look to cut ‘costs’ and ‘corners’ by doing it themselves with, sometimes, very dangerous results.

 People search for all different types of DIY info, whether on a boob job, butt augmentation or lip injections and they often neglect the most important thing.
 That is, they are NOT qualified, NOT licensed and is literally looking for a way to destroy the rest of their lives.
 Seriously, if you don’t have money, START SAVING!